abhishekraj00/Group-chat/README.md

-# Group-chat
+## Group-chat

+1. Install the necessary dependencies:
+   - Run `npm i` to install package.
-npm link mongoose
+   - Run `npm link mongoose` to link the mongoose package.
+   - Run `npm start` to start the backend.

+2. Start the frontend:
+   - Change to the frontend directory: `cd ./frontend/`.
+   - Run `npm i` to install package.
-nmp start => to start the backend
+   - Run `npm start` to start the frontend.

-cd ./fromtend/
-npm start
-fronmted